 Using a coaching style for meetings: CLEAR Framework

 How the Coaching Academy can help:

-The Coaching Academy has a number of trained team coaches, so if you are interested in finding out more about working with a team coach, please contact Judy Barnett, Head of the Imperial Coaching Academy, for further information, contact: Lindsay Comalie, Learning and Development consultant.
+The Coaching Academy has a number of trained team coaches, so if you are interested in finding out more about working with a team coach, please contact Lindsay Comalie, Senior Organisational Development Consultant.